energietransitie/twomes-opentherm-monitor-firmware/README.md

   * For `Enter ESP-IDF directory (IDF_PATH)` navitate to `%userprofile%\.platformio\platforms\espressif32`,(where %userprofile% is your home directory, which may not have spaces in its path)
   * Leave the `Enter ESP-IDF Tools directory (IDF_TOOLS_PATH)` as is.

-A good tip is also to use the ESP-IDF VSCode plugin for building the main branch.
-Not needed for OpenTherm-Port branch: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/vscode-setup.html.
+Old text in this section was: "A good tip is also to use the ESP-IDF VSCode plugin for building the main branch.
+Not needed for OpenTherm-Port branch: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/vscode-setup.html."

 ## Features
 List of features ready and TODOs for future development.
 Ready: